-Restaurants near Casa Milà
+Restaurants Near Casa Milà

-Those looking to spoil themselves should look at El Nacional – this high-end culinary space is home to 4 restaurants (meat, fish, tapas, and deli/pastry) and four bars (beer, wine, cocktail, oyster) each featuring different facets of the Iberian Peninsula.
+Those looking to spoil themselves should look at El Nacional – this high-end culinary space is home to 4 restaurants (meat, fish, tapas, and deli/pastry) and four bars (beer, wine, cocktail, oyster), each featuring different facets of the Iberian Peninsula.

-Casa Milà FAQ
+Casa Mila La Pedrera FAQ

-What happens if I don’t book online?
+What happens if I don’t buy Casa Mila tickets online?